verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 In the previous example, it was installed into the default `cert-manager` namespace, however, this is not required.

-#### Helm Override Recipes
+#### Helm override recipes
+The following sections show you how to override certain cert-manager Helm values.

-##### Changing the Cert-Manager Locations
+##### Changing cert-manager locations

-If Cert-Manager is installed in a non-default namespace (something other than `cert-manager`), then this will need to be provided to the webhook installation as Helm overrides.
+If cert-manager is installed in a non-default namespace (something other than `cert-manager`), then this will need to be provided to the webhook installation as Helm overrides.
 {{< clipboard >}}
 <div class="highlight">